n4j1Br4ch1D/postcss-obfuscator/README.md

 But it can also be done like this:

-1. The `enable` option: to enable it only in specific mode and to make sure css works fine in dev mode for debuging:
+1. The `enable` option: to enable it only in specific mode and to make sure CSS works fine in dev mode for debugging:

 ```js
 // process.env.NODE_ENV = "development" //development //obfuscation //production